 Essay: What Did Dobby Know?

-by John Kearns, November 2009; substantially modified and updated August 2011.
+by Josie Kearns, November 2009; substantially modified and updated August 2011.

 When Dobby hits the scene in the second chapter of Chamber of Secrets, there’s a big mystery behind where he comes from, what he knows, and exactly what he’s divulging to Harry.
 Most of that mystery is resolved by the end of the year, of course, but on closer inspection, it becomes apparent that there are still a couple of loose ends hanging out there.
 And the closer we look at those loose ends, the more intriguing Dobby’s interactions with Harry become.